Using Email Links to Interact in Flutter Integration Testing

 Command/Tool Description

-flutter_test Offers a rich set of testing functions to perform widget tests within the Flutter framework.
+flutter_test Provides a comprehensive range of testing tools to run widget tests inside the Flutter framework.

-testWidgets A function in flutter_test to define a widget test and interact with widgets in the test environment.
+testWidgets A flutter_test utility for defining a widget test and interacting with the test environment's widgets.

 Programming Language: Dart